Rachel-lcy/porfolio/README.md

 - The `generateKey()`method is asynchronous, so i need to use `await` or `then()` when calling it!
 - IV（Initialization Vector）is typically a cryptographically secure random value used to initialize the symmetric encryption process.
 It ensure the uniqueness and security of the encryption result.

-## 2. Emerging Trends - Web Crypto API
+## 2. Emerging Trends - Web Speech API

+## User Goals

+- Quickly understand who you are – Learn about your background and skills
+- View projects – Explore your recent work or case studies
+- Find contact information – Reach out to you via email or social media
+- Download resume – Review your qualifications in detail
+- Read blog – See your thoughts, tutorials, or insights

 ## Learning Resources